rishikeshmahale/Banking-Application/README.md

 Live deployment link : https://banking-application-client.onrender.com

-below are the ready made customer and banker accounts which you can use directly for login alothough you can create your own too, just for convinience
+below are the ready made customer and banker accounts which you can use directly for login although you can create your own too, just for convinience.

 Customer Credentials